zylo/lightspeed/README.md

 ### Objectives

+- [ ] Ensure all primary objectives on the "Planets" page within the app are completed.
-- [ ] Ensure all items on the "Brief" page within the app are completed.
+- [ ] Ensure all primary objectives on the "Application" page within the app are completed.
 - [ ] Ensure CI passes.

 <br>